-Pharmacology: Pharmacodynamics: Mechanism of Action: The mechanism of action of sitafloxacin involves inhibition of bacterial deoxyribonucleic acid (DNA) gyrase and topoisomerase IV.
+Pharmacology: Pharmacodynamics: Mechanism of Action: The mechanism of action of sitafloxacin involves inhibition of bacterial DNA gyrase and topoisomerase IV.
 Bactericidal activity of sitafloxacin results from inhibition of these enzymes.
 The inhibitory activity of sitafloxacin against these enzymes was higher than that of the other quinolone antimicrobials used as comparators.
 Sitafloxacin also has a potent inhibitory activity against enzymes from quinolone-resistant bacteria.

-Antibacterial Activity: Sitafloxacin has a broad spectrum of antibacterial activity against aerobic and anaerobic gram-positive and gram-negative bacteria, as well as atypical bacteria.
-Sitafloxacin showed potent antibacterial activities against microorganisms eg, Staphylococcus sp, Streptococcus sp, Streptococcus pneumoniae, Enterococcus sp, Moraxella (Branhamella) catarrhalis, Escherichia coli, Citrobacter sp, Klebsiella sp, Enterobacter sp, Serratia sp, Proteus sp, Morganella morganii, Haemophilus influenzae, Pseudomonas aeruginosa, Legionella pneumophila, Peptostreptococcus sp, Prevotella sp, Porphyromonas sp, Fusobacterium sp, Chlamydia trachomatis, Chlamydophila (Chlamydia) pneumoniae and Mycoplasma pneumoniae.
-In comparison to other quinolone antimicrobials, sitafloxacin shows more potent antibacterial activities in particular against Streptococcus pneumoniae (including penicillin-resistant and macrolide-resistant Streptococcus pneumoniae), Enterococcus sp, Pseudomonas aeruginosa and Escherichia coli (including quinolone-resistant Escherichia coli).
+Antibacterial Activity: Sitafloxacin has a broad spectrum of antibacterial activity against aerobic and anaerobic Gram-positive and Gram-negative bacteria, as well as atypical bacteria.
+Sitafloxacin showed potent antibacterial activities against microorganisms such as Staphylococcus sp., Streptococcus sp., Streptococcus pneumoniae, Enterococcus sp., Moraxella (Branhamella) catarrhalis, Escherichia coli, Citrobacter sp., Klebsiella sp., Enterobacter sp., Serratia sp., Proteus sp., Morganella morganii, Haemophilus influenzae, Pseudomonas aeruginosa, Legionella pneumophila, Peptostreptococcus sp., Prevotella sp., Porphyromonas sp., Fusobacterium sp., Chlamydia trachomatis, Chlamydophila (Chlamydia) pneumoniae, and Mycoplasma pneumoniae.
+In comparison to other quinolone antimicrobials, sitafloxacin shows more potent antibacterial activities in particular against Streptococcus pneumoniae (including penicillin-resistant and macrolide-resistant Streptococcus pneumoniae), Enterococcus sp., Pseudomonas aeruginosa and Escherichia coli (including quinolone-resistant Escherichia coli).

-Pharmacokinetic and Pharmacodynamic (PK/PD) Analysis in Patients with Respiratory Infections: The results of the PK/PD analysis in a clinical study conducted in patients with respiratory tract infections demonstrated that the eradication rate of causative pathogens increased along with increase of AUC0-24hr/MIC or Cmax/MIC value.
-The rate of disappearance of major causative organisms in patients with respiratory tract infections, involving 22 Streptococcus pneumoniae strains, was 96.3% (78/81) for cases with an AUC0-24hr/MIC of >100 or 96.3% (79/82) for cases with a Cmax/MIC of more than 5.
+Pharmacokinetic and Pharmacodynamic Analysis in Patients with Respiratory Infections: The results of the PK/PD analysis in a clinical study conducted in patients with respiratory tract infections demonstrated that the eradication rate of causative pathogens increased along with increase of AUC0-24hr/MIC or Cmax/MIC value.
+The rate of disappearance of major causative organisms in patients with respiratory tract infections, involving 22 Streptococcus pneumoniae strains, was 96.3% (78/81) for cases with an AUC0-24hr/MIC of more than 100 or 96.3% (79/82) for cases with a Cmax/MIC of more than 5.
 The results of clinical studies conducted in patients with respiratory tract infections due to Streptococcus pneumonia strains, demonstrated that the eradication rates of the pathogens were both 98.9% (89/90) in case with an ƒAUC0-24hr/MIC greater than 30 and in case with an ƒCpeak/MIC greater than 2, as estimated for the serum concentration of unbinding form of sitafloxacin, respectively.

-Serum Protein-Binding: The mean serum protein-binding rate of sitafloxacin was practically constant ranging from 46-55%, as determined by ultrafiltration, 1, 4 and 8 hrs after being administered orally to healthy adults in a single dose of 100 mg.
+Serum Protein Binding: The mean serum protein-binding rate of sitafloxacin was practically constant ranging from 46-55%, as determined by ultrafiltration, 1, 4 and 8 hours after being administered orally to healthy adults in a single dose of 100 mg.

-Distribution: When sitafloxacin was administered orally in a single dose of 50 or 100 mg, the drug concentrations in different tissue and body fluid were as follows, indicating favorable drug transfer to these tissue/fluid.
-(See Table 4.)
+Distribution: When sitafloxacin was administered orally in a single dose of 50 or 100 mg, the drug concentrations in different tissue and body fluid were as follows, indicating favorable drug transfer to these tissue/fluid: see Table 5.

 An in vitro study performed using human tissue specimens showed that sitafloxacin modestly inhibited the CYP1A1 and CYP1A2 enzymatic activities, but did not cause any inhibition of other CYP isoforms eg, CYP2C9, CYP2D6 and CYP3A4.

-Excretion: When sitafloxacin 50 or 100 mg was administered to healthy adults in the fasting state, approximately 70% of these administered doses was excreted in unchanged form in urine within 48 hrs.
+Excretion: When 50 or 100 mg of sitafloxacin was administered to healthy adults in the fasting state, approximately 70% of these administered doses was excreted in unchanged form in urine within 48 hours.

-Pharmacokinetics in Patients with Renal Function Disorders: In patients grouped according to creatinine clearance (CrCl) value who were administered a single oral dose of sitafloxacin 50 mg in the fasted state, a prolonged biological half-life (t½) of serum concentration and a delay of the urinary excretion were observed progressively with decreasing renal function.
-(See Tables 5 and 6.)
+Pharmacokinetics in Patients with Renal Function Disorders: In patients grouped according to creatinine clearance value (Ccr) who were administered a single oral dose of 50 mg sitafloxacin in the fasted state, a prolonged biological half-life of serum concentration and a delay of the urinary excretion were observed progressively with decreasing renal function.
+(See Tables 6 and 7.)

-Pharmacokinetics in Elderly Subjects: Five (5) elderly and 6 non-elderly subjects 67-80 years and 25-35 years, respectively, received a single oral dose of sitafloxacin 100 mg in the fasting state.
+Pharmacokinetics in Elderly Subjects: Five elderly and 6 non-elderly subjects aged from 67 to 80 years and from 25 to 35 years, respectively, received a single oral dose of 100 mg of sitafloxacin in the fasting state.
 In the elderly subjects, prolonged t½ decreased Cmax and increased AUC0-24hr were observed in comparison to the non-elderly subjects.
 These findings suggest that the pharmacokinetic profile of sitafloxacin is influenced by age-related decline of the absorption and excretion functions.
-(See Table 7.)
+(See Table 8.)

 Genotoxicity: Sitafloxacin was positive in in vitro reverse mutation (Escherichia coli WP2uvrA/pKM101), chromosomal aberration and mouse lymphoma TK tests, but negative in in vivo micronucleus, unscheduled DNA synthesis and dominant lethality tests.